dymmond/esmerald/docs/references/test-client.md

 # Test Client

-Esmerald offers an extension of the Starlette `TestClient` called `EsmeraldTestClient` as well as a `create_client` that can be used for context testing.
+Esmerald offers an extension of the Lilya `TestClient` called `EsmeraldTestClient` as well as a `create_client` that can be used for context testing.